What is MMUN?

 2023

 Elected by their peers, a record 5 Glen Montessori Students spoke at the Closing Ceremonies of the Montessori Model United Nations Conference (MMUN) at the podium of the United Nations General Assembly in New York City.
-This was a tremendous honor for these three 6th-graders, one 5th-grader, and one 4th-grader, to be selected from among 1,500 students from 12 countries and 80 schools.
+This was a tremendous honor for these three 6th-graders, one 5th-grader, and one 4th-grader to be selected from among 1,500 students from 12 countries and 80 schools.
 Each speech represented hours of research, writing, negotiations with fellow diplomats, and compromise.

 Students also had a behind-the-scenes tour of the United Nations Headquarters, visited the Museum of Modern Art, the Math Museum, Chinatown, saw a Broadway Show, and more.
+One 5th-grade student was selected to participate in an international songwriting workshop and was able to perform with her peers during the final evening!

 2022